ThirdCommand/GEOWars/map.md

       - [ ] position of ship
       - [ ] number of enemies on map

-- [ ] Drag And Drop
+- [ ] ship fire direction messed up??
-  - [ ] figure out way to capture drag event
+- [x] Drag And Drop
-  - [ ] maybe add a placeholder to maintain the correct widths and prevent confusions?
+  - [x] figure out way to capture drag event
-  - [ ] capture Left and Right events (mouse position while dragging relative to element that is left or right of the selected element)
+  - [x] maybe add a placeholder to maintain the correct widths and prevent confusions?
-  - [ ] use multiple left/rights when shifting over a lot of stuff at once
+  - [x] capture Left and Right events (mouse position while dragging relative to element that is left or right of the selected element)

 - [x] Save
   - [x] serialize game